 Starting a New Costume

 Once you have selected your character and decided on some basic background information, the next step is to clothe your character.
 You should have your corset and petticoats complete before you start your dress; corsets and petticoats can dramatically change the shape of your body and the distance to the floor.
 Also, prewash your materials unless they are dry clean only.

 Proper undergarments are crucial in achieving the Victorian silhouette.
-The wasp waist was a gift of the tightly laced corset, and the skirts were borne out by a vast number of petticoats, starched and flounced, or a lesser number of petticoats and a hoop.
-The undergarments worn by most women included:
+The wasp waist was a gift of the tightly laced corset, and the skirts were supported by a vast number of petticoats, starched and flounced, or a lesser number of petticoats and a hoop.
+The undergarments worn by most female presenting individuals included:

 - Chemise - A sleeveless or short-sleeved scoop-necked lightweight cotton or linen blouse

 - Corset - Not usually worn by lower-class women, although some sort of shaping garment will help the look.

 - Petticoats - As many as six or seven; once the crinoline was developed, some of these layers could be left off.
 The hoop skirt gained a foothold in the mid-1850s and eventually replaced the large number of petticoats formerly worn.

 Blouses were always long-sleeved and high-necked.
 They were either collar-less or had a small Peter Pan style collar, made of self fabric or a detachable knitted or crocheted one.
 Cuffs were narrower than modern ones.
 Blouses were usually worn with a wide belt (known as a Swiss or Medici belt) and a jacket called a Zouave.
 A blouse worn without a jacket was considered very informal, on about the same level as a housedress.

 Blouses were almost always made of plain white cotton, sometimes embroidered or trimmed with lace and buttoned up the front.